- Docs

 Overview

 This PCI DSS responsibility matrix helps Domdog customers and their Qualified Security Assessors (QSAs) during PCI DSS compliance audits.
-As specified in PCI DSS 4.0.1 requirements 12.8.5, the matrix outlines the responsibilities that Domdog and its customers must fulfill to maintain PCI DSS compliance.
+As specified in PCI DSS 4.0.1 requirements 12.8.5, the matrix outlines the responsibilities that Domdog and its customers must fulfil to maintain PCI DSS compliance.

 PCI DSS and Domdog